zopefoundation/grok/doc/reference/components.rst

 A MultiAdapter takes multiple objects providing existing interface(s) and extends them to provide a new interface.

-The `grok.MultiAdapter` base class does not provide a default constructor implementation, it's up to the individual multi-adapters to determine how to handle the objects being adapted.
+The :class:`grok.MultiAdapter` base class does not provide a default constructor implementation, it's up to the individual multi-adapters to determine how to handle the objects being adapted.

-.. class:: grok.MultiAdapter
+.. autoclass:: grok.MultiAdapter
+   :members:

     Base class to define a Multi Adapter.

     **Directives:**

-    :func:`grok.adapts(\*objects_or_interfaces)`
+    :data:`grok.adapts(\*objects_or_interfaces)`
         Required.
 Identifies the combination of types of objects or interfaces for the adaptation.

-    :func:`grok.implements(\*interfaces)`
+    :data:`grok.implements(\*interfaces)`
         Required.
 Identifies the interfaces(s) the adapter implements.

-    :func:`grok.name(name)`
+    :data:`grok.name(name)`
         Optional.
 Identifies the name used for the adapter registration.
 If ommitted, no name will be used.

         When a name is used for the adapter registration, the adapter can only be retrieved by explicitely using its name.

-    :func:`grok.provides(name)`
+    :data:`grok.provides(name)`
-        Only required if the adapter implements more than one interface.
+        Only required if the adapter implements more than one interface.  :func:`grok.provides` is required to disambiguate
-        :func:`grok.provides` is required to disambiguate for which interface the adapter will be registered for.
+        for which interface the adapter will be registered for.

 **Example: A home is made from a cave and a fireplace.**